-(e) Disclose whether or not the independent directors hold regularly scheduled meetings which non-independent at directors and members of management are not in attendance.
-If the independent directors hold such meetings, disclose the number οf meetings held since the beginning of the issuer's most recently completed financial year.
+(e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
+If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial vear.
 If the independent directors do not hold such

 The Board does not hold regularly scheduled meetings at which non-independent directors and management are not in attendance but may do so whenever they see fit.
 The Board has functioned and is of the view that it can continue to function independently of management.
 Board committees, in particular, the Remuneration Committee and the Audit Committee, do meet from time to time without members of management present.
-In addition, the independent directors are otherwise in direct contact with each other on an ad hoc basis.

-meetings, describe what the Board does to facilitate open and candid discussion among its independent directors.
+In addition, the independent directors are otherwise in direct contact with each other on an ad hoc basis. meetings, describe what the Board does to facilitate open and candid discussion among its independent directors.

-(f) Disclose whether or not the chair of the Board is an independent director.
+- (f) Disclose whether or not the chair of the Board is an independent director.
 If the Board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
-If the Board has neither a chair that is independent nor a lead director that is independent, describe what the Board does to provide leadership for its independent directors.
+If the Board has neither a chair that is independent nor a lead director that is independent, describe what the Board does to provide leadership for its independent directors. - (g) Disclose the attendance record of each director for all board meetings held since the beginning of the issuer's most recently completed financial year.